 1. The doughnuts at St. JOHN Bakery

-“My first London doughnut obsession was courtesy of St John’s, the restaurant made famous for nose-to-tail eating by chef Fergus Henderson.
-The St John’s doughnuts were the creation of Justin Gellatly, who found his calling as a pastry chef and baker after joining the St John’s team, where he worked for many years.
+“My first London doughnut obsession was courtesy of St. JOHN, the restaurant made famous for nose-to-tail eating by chef Fergus Henderson.

-Combine a doughnut pilgrimage to Bread Ahead with a visit to Borough Market, but be warned, it’s best to get there early if you want a choice of flavours, and if you’re too late there will be no doughnuts left at all!”
+Be warned – it’s best to get there early if you want a choice of flavours.
+If you’re too late there will be no doughnuts left at all!”

-You’ll find that there are in fact many appetising things you can choose from the etagere when you take your seat.
-However, the chocolate macaroons stand out the most.
-The outer layer is nice and crisp, however when you fully bite into it, you begin to appreciate the fine and delicate work behind making macaroons.
-The interior of the macaroon is soft like a cloud, and then your palate is intrigued by the dark chocolate filling.
-Simply delicious.
-Hence, it’s no surprise that these chocolate macaroons disappear quite quickly from the table.
+There are many appetising things to choose from, however the chocolate macarons stand out the most.
+The outer layer is nice and crisp, but when you fully bite into it, you begin to appreciate the fine and delicate work behind the making of the macarons.
+The interior of the macaron is soft and your palate is treated to the delicious dark chocolate filling.
+Simply delicious!

 I look forward to my next trip on the afternoon tea bus tour.
 Keep a look out for these delicious little things if you do decide to book a trip!”